eebehuur13/Marv3/README.md

 Marble is a Cloudflare-first playground for storing plain-text docs and experimenting with retrieval-augmented chat.
 The Worker uses Hono, D1, R2, and Vectorize; the frontend is a React + Vite SPA.
 Authentication through Cloudflare Access is planned, but today the Worker falls back to a deterministic dev user, so you can run everything locally without Access secrets.

 ## What you can do
-- Upload `.txt` files via the SPA or the `/api/upload-direct` route; files land in R2 and metadata is tracked in D1.
+- Upload `.pdf`, `.docx`, or `.txt` files (≤5&nbsp;MB) via the SPA or the `/api/upload-direct` route; uploads are converted to plain text files in R2 (original binaries are discarded), metadata is tracked in D1, and ingestion into Vectorize kicks off automatically right after the upload finishes.
+Private uploads isolate embeddings under a user-specific namespace derived from the uploader’s Access ID.
 - Trigger ingestion to chunk files (1.5k chars, 200-char overlap), embed with OpenAI, and write vectors into the configured Vectorize index.
 - Ask `/api/chat` questions that cite folder, file, and inclusive line ranges from retrieved chunks.
+- Manage folders and documents from the SPA with bulk actions (multi-select delete, private folder removal once empty).
 - Inspect end-to-end retrieval with `/api/debug/*` routes (embed, query, file drill-down, vector stats).

 ## Requirements